Rakanixu/platform/imgenrich/srv/README.md

-# ENRICH SERVICE
+# IMAGE ENRICH SERVICE

-enrich-srv is microservice to enrich file and content metadata.
+imgenrich-srv is microservice to enrich images and generate thumbnails

 ## Getting started